-Bamboo shoots (passion flower, longan - a type of wild vegetable, a specialty vegetable) are a delicious dish and an effective sedative.
+Bamboo shoots (passionflower, longan - a type of wild vegetable, a specialty vegetable) are a delicious dish and an effective sedative.
 Boiled bamboo shoots with sour fish sauce is a delicious dish with the right taste.

-Grandma often said that plants are also medicine, if you know how to eat them, you won't have to go to the hospital all year round, and that the trellis is the plant she trusts the most, it can cure everything from body aches to insomnia and heat in the body.
-Therefore, grandma makes full use of the fences around the house to grow trellis, it is not only useful when the weather changes but also a familiar dish in my family's meals.
+Grandma often said that plants are also medicine, if you know how to eat them, you won’t have to go to the hospital all year round, and the trellis is the plant she trusts the most, it can treat everything from body aches to insomnia and heat in the body.
+Therefore, grandma makes full use of the fences around the house to grow trellis, it is not only useful when the weather changes but also a familiar dish in my family’s meals.

 As the name suggests, this fish sauce has a slightly sour taste but is very rich because of the saltiness of the salt and the richness of the fish and shrimp.
 Gourmets often eat sour fish sauce with raw green beans or boiled pork, but for my grandmother, it is best served with bamboo shoots.

-Pure fish sauce is usually a bit salty, so when I buy it, my grandmother often changes it a bit.
+Pure sour fish sauce is usually a bit salty, so when I buy it, my grandmother often changes it a bit.
 She peels the pineapple, slices it into thin slices, puts it on the stove to fry until both sides are golden brown, then tears it into small pieces and puts it in the fish sauce jar.
 After a few days, the pineapple will absorb the fish sauce, and the fish sauce will be more flavorful.
 Before meals, my grandmother scoops the fish sauce into a bowl, adds a little sugar, green pepper and chili and it's done.

 Tay Ninh sour fish sauce, a delicious sauce used to dip boiled net shoots.
 Net shoots are the young shoots of the net tree, also known as longan tree, passion flower tree - a type of wild vegetable, a specialty vegetable.

-The net vines were not always green and sprouting regularly for my grandmother to pick.
-When the vines withered and the shoots thinned out, the daily vegetable plate was replaced with water spinach or sweet potato leaves.
-Sometimes, even when the weather was not bad, but perhaps because she missed them, at mealtimes my grandmother would say: If only I had net shoots dipped in sour fish sauce now, I would sleep well tonight!
+The net vines were not always green and sprouting regularly for Grandma to pick.
+When the vines withered and the shoots thinned out, the daily vegetable plate was replaced with water spinach and sweet potato leaves.
+Sometimes, even though the weather was not particularly bad, Grandma would probably say, at mealtimes, “If only I had net shoots to dip in sour fish sauce, I would sleep well tonight!”

 Growing up, life had so many ups and downs that I had sleepless nights without any change in weather.